What is Freight Expense?

 FOB shipping point

-For FOB shipping point, the sale occurs at the shipping point, and the buyer is responsible for the freight costs to the destination.
-On the buyer’s side, the transaction is classified as a freight-in, since the seller bills the buyer for shipping.
+For the FOB shipping point, the sale occurs at the shipping point, and the buyer is responsible for the freight costs to the destination.
+On the buyer’s side, the transaction is classified as a freight-in and includes all costs from the shipping point to the destination.
 In this case, the seller will not book any delivery expense in its books.

 The goods transfer from the seller to the buyer after the goods have been placed on the delivery truck or ship.
 Prior to the arrival of the goods at the point of origin (shipping point), the seller must cover all costs, such as taxes, customs, and other fees.
 The buyer only becomes responsible for freight expense after the cargo has reached the point of origin (shipping point).

 Thank you for reading CFI’s explanation of Freight Expense.
-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
+CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources listed below: